-A person who owns, controls or operates a physical recreational facility in Regional Victoria may only operate that facility during the restricted activity period in accordance with these directions.
+(1) A person who owns, controls or operates a physical recreational facility in the State of Victoria may only operate that facility during the restricted activity period in accordance with these directions.

 Note: nothing in these directions is intended to prevent or otherwise affect the operation or use of a facility for emergency refuge, shelter or relief purposes in accordance with the emergency management arrangements under the Emergency Management Act 2013.